-Sarah Everard murder: Inquiry launched into Wayne Couzens case
+Sarah Everard murder: Inquiry into failures over Wayne Couzens' police career

 "I can confirm today there will be an inquiry, to give the independent oversight needed, to ensure something like this can never happen again."

-The Home Office said the inquiry would be in two parts, with the first examining Couzens' behaviour and establishing a definitive account of his conduct leading up to his conviction for Ms Everard's murder.
+The Home Office said the inquiry would be in two parts, with the first examining Couzens' behaviour and establishing a definitive account of his conduct in the lead up to his conviction for Ms Everard's murder.

 It said the second part would address specific issues, such as vetting procedures, standards, discipline and workplace behaviour.